tetratecx/tsb-single-vm/README.md

 #### Active/VMs Scenario

-The following diagram shows to application deployments and its corresponding tier1, ingress and east-west gateways for a k8s/vm scenario.
+The following diagram shows to application deployments and its corresponding tier1, ingress and vms for a k8s/vm scenario.

 <p align="center">
   <img src="./imgs/POC-VM.drawio.png">
 </p>

-Although ingress and eastwest gateways can be combined into one single gateway, we have chosen to deploy seperate instances for the sake of clarity, seperation of concerns and security.
+Every application can be deployed as pod, as vm or both.
+In case the full application is deployed as both pods and vm, full redudancy is provided (equal load balancing).

 **DOC REF** More information our different vm onboarding options can be found [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/setup/workload_onboarding)